 Q: Can I apply for 13th quarter aid?

-A: Coterm applications for undergraduate aid for the 13th quarter are generally not approved.
-You should speak to financial aid about the ramifications of matriculating into a coterm if you need 13th quarter aid for undergraduate purposes.
+A: Coterm applications for additional quarters of aid are generally not approved, particularly if you have taken any units for the coterminal degree.
+You should speak to financial aid about the ramifications of matriculating into a coterm if you plan to request additional aid for undergraduate purposes.

 Coterm Exceptions FAQS